State Court Felony And Misdemeanors

 For Kentucky misdemeanor charges related to traffic offenses or marijuana use, you may be facing 90 days (Class B) to 1 year (Class A) behind bars.

-Felony charges can have a greater impact against your criminal record and carry more serious penalties.
+Moreover, felony charges can have an even greater impact on your criminal record and carry more serious penalties.
 Boyd Law Firm, PSC, negotiates and litigates to reduce or dismiss felony charges that include:

 - Capital offenses — may include a life sentence in prison or capital punishment